ctxppc/thesis/Glyco/Languages.md

 </dl>

 <h2 id="Λ">Grammar for Λ (Lambdas)</h2>
-A language that introduces anonymous functions and function values.
+A language that moves functions to value position.

 **Inherited from EX:**
 <code>BinaryOperator</code>,